 The NACC Red Book Online Training Course is designed to cover the fundamentals of NACC’s legal treatise, Child Welfare Law and Practice, 3rd Edition (aka the Red Book) in a convenient and accessible format.
 This course will assist with preparations for those seeking certification as a Child Welfare Law Specialist (CWLS) as well as provide a useful and practical child welfare law course covering material relevant to child, parent, and agency attorneys as well as judicial officers.
 More information on the course is available on the NACC website.

 Dates and Locations:

-The Commission is currently offering a limited number of registration scholarships for the third round of the NACC Red Book Online Training Course, which will be delivered live between September 18, 2019 and December 4, 2019.
+The third round of the NACC Red Book Online Training Course will be delivered live between September 18, 2019 and December 4, 2019.
 The course will consist of seven, 60-to-90-minute webinars, and each session is delivered with opportunities for questions and interaction and is also recorded and available on-demand for viewing at the participant’s convenience throughout the course.

 The 2019 NACC 42nd National Child Welfare, Juvenile & Family Law Conference will be held on August 26-28, 2019 in Anaheim, California.
 The optional pre-conference Red Book Training course will be held at the same venue on Sunday, August 25, 2019.